MikeTaylor/firefly/README.md

 Improvements are there to be made in all three of these areas:

 1. At present, a "minimal" FOLIO system is uncomfortably large, due to a maze of dependencies that should be optional but are not.
 For example, the login process involves service-points, a concept that ties together users and inventory and so requires both user-mamanagement and inventory modules to be pull into the system.
-Work is under way to fix at least some of these problems ([FOLIO-3253](https://issues.folio.org/browse/FOLIO-3253), [stripes-core pull-request 1101](https://github.com/folio-org/stripes-core/pull/1101)), so that a minimal FOLIO becomes small enough to function as a sensible platform for non-ILS application suites.

 2. A FOLIO application is typically composed of multiple modules, some on the front-end and some on the back-end.
 At present, there is no good way to install all the components of an application in one shot.
 This means there is in some sense no such _thing_ as an application -- only aggregates of modules -- and therefore no simple was to install an application.